hyperledger/fabric-test/tools/PTE/CITest/README.md

      - CITest: CI test direcotry
           - SCFiles: contains all service credentials json
           - scripts: all bash scritps
-          - preconfig: PTE run cases and user inputs for create/join channels and install/instantiate chaincode
+          - preconfig: default directory for PTE run cases and user inputs for channels and chaincode configuration
                * marblescc: files for marbles chaincode installation and instantiation
                * samplecc: files for sample chaincode installation and instantiation
-          - FAB-3983-i-TLS: test case
+          - FAB-3807-4i: test case
+               * preconfig (optional): PTE run cases and user inputs for channels and chaincode configuration for this test case
                * samplecc: contains PTEMgr txt, run cases txt, and use inputs json for chaincode samplecc
                * myCC: contains PTEMgr txt, run cases txt, and use inputs json for chaincode myCC
           - FAB-3989-4i-TLS: test case